VivaPayments/API/README.md

 ### Yes<a name="yes"></a>

 By which method are you attempting to integrate?
+Check first the following sections of the documentation:

 - [Native Checkout v2 3DS](https://developer.vivawallet.com/online-checkouts/native-checkout-v2/)
 - [Redirect Checkout](https://developer.vivawallet.com/online-checkouts/redirect-checkout/)
 - [E-commerce plugin](https://developer.vivawallet.com/e-commerce-plugins/) (e.g. [Viva Wallet for WooCommerce](https://developer.vivawallet.com/e-commerce-plugins/woocommerce/), or [Viva Wallet for Shopify](https://developer.vivawallet.com/e-commerce-plugins/shopify/))
 - [Payment API integration](https://developer.vivawallet.com/api-reference-guide/payment-api/)

-Describe the problem as clearly as possible notifying us of any errors generated.
+If you still can't get anywhere, describe the problem as clearly as possible in a new [GitHub issue](https://github.com/VivaPayments/API/issues), notifying us of any errors generated.

 Please provide any request / response logs generated along with screenshots if possible.
 Blur out any confidential information.